-Do you enjoy art and using your mind?
+Do you enjoy art, movies, spirituality and using your mind?
 Do you enjoy getting together with like-minded people ?
 If you said yes to either one of those questions check out our classes.
-We have everything from poetry to how to increase your brain health to exploring how to build your grit and grace beyond mid-life.
-According to the topic, our offerings are aimed at those in later life, those with early memory life, at caregivers, at those in mid-life and earlier, and at professionals in the community.
+We have everything from poetry to how to increase your brain health to exploring how to apply ancient Zen principles to find balance in a graceful aging journey.

 Like movies?
 Interested in aging and how society looks at it?